Google Group: Ensemble has a Google Group (mailing list) that can be joined:

 Roles within Ensemble

-Users in Ensemble will be assigned one of three roles.
-They are:
+Users in Ensemble will be assigned roles.
+The roles are:

-Author: An author can create or edit content.
+Author: authors can create or edit content.
 An author can start a workflow, but cannot publish a page or assets directly.

-Web Administrator: A web administrator can create, edit, and publish content.
-Web admins perform other tasks, too, including adding/removing users and assigning user roles.
+Web Administrator: a web administrator can create, edit, and publish content.
+Web admins are the only users who can set advanced properties and create shortented vanity URLs.
+A few weeks after becoming a web admin, a web admin also becomes a Enterprise Directory group manager and can add and remove content creators from the three user roles.
 Web admins are considered the points of contact with the Ensemble team and are expected to manage their respective web groups.